area9innovation/fast/mini/readme.md

 Also, we still maintain the property that if all type errors are fixed, all outputs will correspond to the current, latest version of the code.

-Basically, the compiler is a server that maintains this data structure:

-	// Files to compile
-	files : Queue<string>,
-	// Declarations to process
-	pendingDeclaration : Tree<string, FDeclaration>
-	// The last known good declarations that type check lastKnownGoodDeclarations : Tree<string, FDeclaration>
-	// The set of outputs we should produce outputs : Tree<string, FastAst>,
-	// Specific code to evaluate in the compile server code : Queue<FExp>,

 For each item in a queue, we have a set of dependencies for it.
 We might have to give new ids for the last known good declarations, so we can juggle with multiple versions of the same code.